SylviaRemington/react-router-dom-lab/README.md

 # React Router DOM Lab

 ## About
 - Welcome to Reactville, a constantly evolving virtual metropolis.
 Let’s build this digital town together, one component at a time.
 Additionally, welcome to Reactville’s local post office!
 In this lab, the student will develop an application that simulates the management of post office boxes.
 Features will include creating new mailboxes, viewing a list of all mailboxes, and exploring individual mailbox details.
+(Focus for this lab is on **using React & React Router Dom**.
+It is NOT focused on CSS at this time.
+Thus, I didn't focus on the styling.)

 - **Solution UI Example Image**
 ![Mailbox_Image](/public/UI_Example_Image.png)